 Currently, iOS only supports app push notifications, but not web push.
-This means that apps can reach iPhone users with push notification, but websites can not.
-App push notification limits are 4 lines or 178 characters.
+This means that apps can reach iPhone users with push notifications, but websites can not.
+App push notification limits are 4 lines/178 characters.

 Web Push Notification Character Limit Across the Top Browsers

 Let’s take a look at the web push character limit for desktop devices and operating systems.

 We will take a look at the following Desktop OS: Windows 7, Windows 10, and macOS.
 And, we’ll look at these browsers: Chrome, Opera, Firefox, Yandex, and Safari.

 Here is a summary of character limits for different OS:

 - Windows 7.
 Title – 50, body – 130